palvitgarg99/DesktopInshorts/README.md

 # Usage
 For usage you can run main.py for now.
 Soon we will add steps to create executable for easy launch of application.

+# Data backend
-As of now we have used the end points exposed under this project: https://github.com/sumitkolhe/inshorts-api-v2
+As of now we have used the end points exposed under this project: https://github.com/sumitkolhe/inshorts-api-v2 to retrieve latest news.

 # How to Contribute?
 Please take a look at our CONTRIBUTING.md where we provide instructions on contributing to the repo.
 We welcome any contributions and constructive feedback.